lespam/personal-hacks/README.md

 ## Tarea.m

 I wrote this code for a computer class.
-The code runs on Matlab and given a number, a number of bits assigned to the mantissa, and the number of bits asigned to the exponent, using floating point arithmetic.
-If the numer can be represented, then it'll tell you how, and finally it'll show the Gray representation.
+The code runs on Matlab and given a number, using floating point arithmetic, if the numer can be represented, then it'll tell you how, and finally it'll show the Gray representation.